What should I expect from a telehealth visit? Check out this short video to better understand telehealth, what to expect and how to prepare.

 - How to Help a Family Member or Friend with Their First Telehealth Visit (written for caregivers of older adults)

-What if I need special accommodations?
+What if I need special accommodations due to communication disabilities?

 The North Carolina Department of Health and Human Services has created an outstanding collection of guidance documents for patients: